CWA Dagger Awards 2021 Terms and Conditions of Entry

 - CWA Gold Dagger: This award is for the best crime novel by an author of any nationality, originally written in English, first published in the UK during the Judging Period.
 The broadest definition of the crime novel defines eligible books, including thrillers both physical and psychological, suspense novels, humorous novels and spy fiction.

 - CWA Ian Fleming Steel Dagger: This award is for the best thriller novel first published in the UK during the Judging Period.
 The broadest definition of the thriller novel is used for eligible books; these can be set in any period and include, but are not limited to, spy fiction, action/adventure stories and psychological thrillers.
 Ian Fleming said there was one essential criterion for a good thriller – that ‘one simply has to turn the page’; this is one of the main characteristics that the judges will be looking for.
+NB: Authors writing a story based on another author’s character will not be eligible.
+The reason for this is that there is no issue with IFPL new Bond novels being submitted.

 - CWA John Creasey (New Blood) Dagger: This award is for the best crime novel by a first-time author of any nationality with their first novel of any kind first published in the UK in English during the Judging Period.
 ‘Best crime novel by a first-time author’ means that the author must not have had a novel of any sort published anywhere before under any name whatsoever.
 In the case of novels with more than one author, all the authors must meet this requirement.
 It is up to the publisher to ensure that novels submitted for this award do qualify.